 Since 9/11, some organisations banned by the US or Pakistan have continued to operate under different aliases, portraying themselves as welfare rather than militant outfits.

-In some cases it appears that the authorities have turned a blind eye when militant groups have simply renamed themselves and continued operating as before.
+In some cases it appears that the authorities have turned a blind eye and the LeT-turned-JuD would appear to be one such example.

 LeT was an offshoot of Jamaat-ud-Dawa wal-Irshad, a preaching, publishing and propaganda network set up by Hafiz Saeed for jihad (holy war) in Afghanistan in 1985.